cbusch-pivotal/pivotal-perficient-stl-workshop/README.md

 __NOTE__: Space is limited.
 Please register for the workshop [here](http://connect.pivotal.io/PCF-Spring-Workshop-Pivotal-Perficient.html) today.

 ## Other Events of Interest
 - [SpringOne Tour by Pivotal](https://springonetour.io/), [St. Louis May 30-31 at T-Rex](https://springonetour.io/2018/st-louis).
 Cloud-Native Java From the Source: The SpringOne Tour brings the best Cloud-Native Java content from our flagship conference directly to you.
 In 2 days, you’ll learn about both traditional monolithic and modern, Cloud-Native Java from the source.
 Experience valuable facetime with expert Pivotal speakers in both traditional presentation and informal open space discussions about modern Application Development, DevOps, CI/CD, Cloud and more.
 - Stay informed for the [2018 SpringOne Platform by Pivotal](https://springoneplatform.io/) to be held in Sept.
 24-27 in Washington, D.C.
 - ...

-# Pivotal / Perficient team working list
-1. Cloud Native arch and security (Pivotal)
-1. PCF 2.0 - Pivotal Application Service (PAS) and Pivotal Container Service (PKS) Overview (Pivotal)
-1. What's new in PCF 2.1 (Pivotal)
-1. Deploying apps in containers to PKS (chris)
-1. Developing apps with .Net and Windows 2016 for PCF (chris)
-1. Spring Boot 2.0, Actuator Security, Spring Cloud and Spring Cloud Data Flow (SCDF) for PCF (dave & chris)
-1. PAS Deployment Basics and using SCDF (prft? - create datasource, load data, create flow to transform and push to a destination)
-1. Scaling Applications with the new Autoscaler and CLI (slides)
-1. PCF Metrics and PCF Healthwatch (chris)

 ## Draft Agenda